aalbrechtsen/getliner/README.md

-g++ getliner.cpp -lz -O3 -o getliner
+g++ getliners.cpp -lz -O3 -o getliner

 Program can either extract specific lines, or "keys".
 The linenumbers to extract must be 1-indexed (first line i 1).
 When using keys, you must supply which column to 'grep' for.
 The program builds an associative array of the keys.
 And therefore only a single pass of the datafile is required.